operations specialist navy

 Life aboard ship and life while on shore duty will be drastically different and the Navy expects Operations Specialists to adapt and meet the challenges presented by these different environments.

-There are many benefits afforded to Navy Operations Specialists such as cool, clean, comfortable work environments, opportunities to travel the world, great and varied benefits, unlimited opportunities for learning and advancement, and control over your career.
+Navy Operations Specialists will find that they enjoy a cool, clean, comfortable work environment, opportunities to travel the world, great and varied benefits, unlimited opportunities for learning and advancement, and control over their careers.

-Here are a few reviews we happened across on indeed.com for a Navy Operations Specialist:
+Here are a few reviews we happened across on indeed.com for a Navy OS:

 Noteworthy is that Navy Operations Specialists, like all other Navy rates, are sailors first.